-Pope acknowledges pain of abuse among victims — and priests
+Pope meets with abuse survivors, weeps with them in Chile

 “When people make a mistake it’s necessary that they ask for forgiveness,” said Monica Reyes, a nursing assistant who attended the pope’s speech at the presidential palace.

 The pope will try to inject new energy into the church during his visit, which includes sessions with migrants, members of Chile’s Mapuche indigenous group and victims of the 1973-1990 military dictatorship.
-It remains to be seen if he will meet with sex abuse survivors.
-A meeting wasn’t on the agenda, but such encounters never are.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.